josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #1 - Exercise: Creating an HTML document
+# Tutorial: Creating an HTML document

 In this exercise, you will create an HTML document from scratch with the basic structure.